NSPManager/NSPanelManager/README.md

 * Light is automactically given a place below on the room page.
 * Press room page rows to edit the order of the lights on the room page.
 * New lights and changes is sent out to all panels instantly.
+* Try controling your newly added lights through the NSPanel.
+Hope it works!